flightaware/kafkatcl/README.md

 You specify the name of the array and if there isn't an error the array is populated with the following info from the message:

-* payload

- The message payload.
+* payload - The message payload.

-* partition

- The partition number.
+* partition - The partition number.

-* key

- The key will be provided if the (optional) key was specified when the message was produced.
+* key - The key will be provided if the (optional) key was specified when the message was produced.

-* offset

- The offset.
+* offset - The offset.

-* topic

- The name of the topic.
+* topic - The name of the topic.

+* timestamp - the log timestamp (milliseconds)

 Setting up a consumer
 ---